-Professionalism in hosting arenas: the case study of physical therapy in non medical settings
+Professionalism in foreign arenas: a case study of physical therapy in non-medical settings

-Scientific background
+Background:

-Under National Health Insurance Law (1994), the ministry of health should supply medical services, but under Special Education law (1988), Physical therapy (PT), as well as other health professions (occupational therapy, speech therapy), supplies by the ministry of Education at school.
-The health professions at the education system are defined as " (?)teachers of health profession".
-Their practice is based on humanistic educational and ecological approaches and therefore fits the quality of life principles- a person with special needs eligible a proactive society participation.
-This educational perception together with the International Classification of Function and Health (ICF) model constitutes the foundation to physical therapy practice at education system (ministry of Education 2016).
-Presently about 400 physical therapists are employed by the ministry of Education.
-Based on these laws, most of PT intervention for children with motor disabilities in Israel occurs at educational setting- a non medical setting.
-It raises the question of how does the Educational setting influence the PT's professionalism.
+Under Israel's National Health Insurance Law (1994), the Ministry of Health is responsible for providing medical services in the country; however, under the Special Education Law (1988), physical therapy (PT) services, as well as other allied health services (e.g. occupational therapy, speech therapy), are provided by the Ministry of Education within schools.
+The allied health professionals are defined within the education system as "instructors from healthcare professions".
+Their practice is grounded on humanistic educational and ecological approaches, adhering to principles emphasizing a concept of quality of life - a person with special needs has a right to proactively participate in society.
+This educational concept, alongside the International Classification of Function and Health (ICF) model, constitutes the foundation of the physical therapy practice in the education system (Ministry of Education 2016).
+Presently about 400 physical therapists are employed by the Ministry of Education.
+As a result of these laws, most PT intervention for children with motor disabilities in Israel occurs in educational settings (schools) – not in medical settings.
+This raises the question of how the educational work setting influences the professionalism of physical therapists.

 Objectives

-To examine physical therapy practice and physiotherapist's professionalism in a non medical settings.
+To examine practice and professionalism of physical therapy in non-medical settings.

 To map the clinical and organizational challenges and opportunities among pediatric physiotherapists working in education system.

-To identify and compare the perception of physical therapy practice as perceived by physiotherapists, children with motor impairments and physicians who refer the children to PT intervention.
+To identify and compare the perception of physical therapy practice as perceived by physiotherapists, children with motor impairments, and the physicians who refer the children to PT intervention.

-To describe the pediatric PT's professionalism, training and professional development, practicing at the education system.
+To describe the professionalism, training, and professional development, of pediatric PT's practicing at the education system.

-Type of research and methods of data collection
+Methods:

-A mixed methods research
+A mixed-methods research study:

 In-depth interviews with policy makers, pediatric PT's working at education system and clinical and educational partners.

 Focus groups with children with motor impairments.

-Professionalism in Physical Therapy: Core Values Self-Assessment-PPTCVSA
+Professionalism questionnaire: Professionalism in Physical Therapy: Core Values Self-Assessment-PPTCVSA

-Method(s) of data analysis
+Data analysis

-Qualitative: content thematic analysis??
+Qualitative content and thematic analysis

 Uniqueness and relevance to the National health Insurance Law

-This research aims to evaluate the given PT intervention offers to children with motor disabilities at the special education system in Israel.
-It will clarify the need of special professional development for the pediatric physical therapists at educational environment regarding Patient Centered Evidence Based Practice.
+This research aims to evaluate the PT interventions offered to children with motor disabilities within the special education system in Israel.
+It will assess the need for specialized professional development for pediatric physical therapists in the educational environment, adhering to Patient Centered Evidence Based Practice.

 Possible policy recommendations

-The research will evaluate the appropriate PT intervention in a non-medical setting and will be a basis foundation for other health professions in these systems.
+The research will evaluate the appropriateness of PT intervention in a non-medical setting, and will be a basis for assessing other health professions in these systems.